BatoolMM/R-markdown/_episodes/09-inline-code-chunks.md

 {: .callout}

-> ## CHALLENGE 9.5 (optional) global & individual code chunk options:
+> ## CHALLENGE 9.5 (optional) global & individual code chunk options

-How would the following code chunk be displayed when we knit:

-xxxxxxx
+>
+> How would appear in our html document if we knit a code chunk with the following options?
+> `{r challenge-5, warning = TRUE, echo = TRUE}`
+>

-...considering the global chunk setting’s were was as listed:
+> ...considering the global chunk setting’s were as listed:

-xxxxxxxxxxxxxxxxx,
+> `knitr::opts_chunk$set(echo = FALSE, include = FALSE)`
+>> ## SOLUTION
+>> In this case, the global settings are set so neither the code nor the output will display.
+However, the individual chunk reverses the echo setting so the code will display, and it also indicates that any warnings the code renders should output too.
+The outputs of the code would still not be displayed (include = FALSE) The hypothetical situation for this configuration may be for debugging while writing the rmd document.
+> {: .solution}
+{: .challenge}